contimarta/contimarta/README.md

 -->
 ## About Me

 My name is Marta, and I'm starting my journey into tech!
 During my Physics degree I discovered my passion for coding, and after a few years in academic Philosophy, I realised that my enthusiasm for creative problem solving and my talent to handle complexity align perfectly with a software engineering career.
-This led me to enrol in the Digital Futures Academy, where I’m improving my skills both in Front-End and Back-End development.

-My focus now is to work on exciting projects that contribute to the tech community and continue to grow as a developer.
+My focus now is to work on exciting projects and continue to grow as a developer.

 Here you can find some of my personal projects.